unhammer/lfgalign/README.markdown

   (excluding adj-adj links): `argalign` (if given LPT tables, this removes combinations where at least one link is non-LPT)

+- `f-align` combines the above and recursively tries to align all arguments in all permutations of argument-argument/adjunct pairs, creating a decision tree of sorts; `flatten` spreads this out into simple lists.

+- `add-links` takes a flat f-alignment and a tree, and creates a table of type `LL-splits`.
+Each node `n` is added to a list in the table, where the index of the list is the set of alignments of pre-terminal nodes dominated by node `n` (so several nodes may have the same index).

 prolog-import
 ----------
 prolog-import.lisp parses an XLE Prolog file and puts everything into